L'Arlésienne (Bizet): Synopsis

-The farandole is heard, then the March of the Kings is sung by the chorus, after which the two are combined (№ 23); there is reprise for chorus of the March of the Kings (№ 24).
-In (№ 25) l’Innocent ‘awakens’ showing he understands his brother’s problem.
-In mélodrame (№ 26) Rose is momentarily reassured as the clock strikes three, while the Final is a powerful tutti version of Frédéri’s theme (№ 27) which brings down the curtain.
+A brief statement of the 'Dance of the Frisky Horses' theme is heard, then the March of the Kings is sung by the chorus, after which the two are combined (No. 23: 'Early in the morning').
+Next, there is a brief reprise for chorus of the March of the Kings (№ 24: 'On a golden chariot').
+In № 25, l’Innocent ‘awakens’ showing he understands his brother’s problem.
+In a mélodrame (№ 26) Rose is momentarily reassured as the clock strikes three, although when she has left Frédéri enters to his theme now "a chromatic scale on a pedal bass".
+After he has leapt from the hayloft to his death on the courtyard pavement, the orchestra plays a powerful tutti version of his theme (№ 27: Final) which brings down the curtain.